jbopp/pypmj/README.md

-# jcmpython
+# pypmj

-The jcmpython package extends the python interface shipped with the excellent commercial finite element Maxwell solver [JCMsuite](http://www.jcmwave.com/), distributed by the JCMwave GmbH.
+The pypmj package extends the python interface shipped with the excellent commercial finite element Maxwell solver [JCMsuite](http://www.jcmwave.com/), distributed by the JCMwave GmbH.